1998 San Diego Chargers season: Week 17: at Arizona Cardinals

 The Chargers ended the season on a five-game losing streak, beaten by a team with far more to play for.
 A 4-yard run by Adrian Murrell put Arizona ahead, and a record-tying four interceptions by Kwamie Lassiter kept them ahead 13–6 at the two-minute warning.
 However, a missed 42-yard field goal by Chris Jacke set up a dramatic finish.
 Whelihan converted a 4th and 3, before San Diego faced a 4th and 20 from the Arizona 30; Whelihan then connected with Ryan Thelwell to tie the score with just 16 seconds left.
 That proved to be long enough for the Cardinals, as former Charger Eric Metcalf ran the ensuing kickoff back to the Charger 44-yard line; after a quick completion moved them closer, Jacke made amends with a 52-yard kick to send his team into the playoffs.

 Standings

+Awards

+Seau and Harrison (as a kick returner) were the only Chargers in the AFC Pro Bowl squad, both named as starters; they were also both named first-team All-Pros by the Associated Press.
+Seau received 1 of the 47 available votes for AP NFL Defensive Player of the Year.